coslor/coslor-github.io/_posts/2022-03-07-6502-assembly-for-basic-heads.md

 ### The Stack

 Here's where your mostly-forgotten computer classes come in.
-Long ago, you might have learned about the data structure known as a **stack** - a sort of container into whick you can *push* values, and then *pull* them out.
+Long ago, you might have learned about the data structure known as a **stack** - a sort of container into which you can *push* values, and then *pull* them out.
 A stack is a "Last In, First Out" structure, which is to say that the current value in the stack is always the one pushed in last, and the last value you can get from the stack is the first one you pushed in, just like a stack of plates or something.
 In this case, the most common use is for subroutines.
 Remember how in BASIC you could GOSUB to a spot in your program, and then when that code was finished, it could just RETURN back to where you called, wherever that was?
 Assembly has exactly the same thing, and the way it works, is that the GOSUB (or *JSR* for assembly) pushes the address of the call to the stack, and then the RETURN (or *RTS*) will pop the return address and go back there.
 The beauty of this method is that a subroutine can call another subroutine, which can then call a third.
 As long as everybody returns properly, it all just works.

 There are also instructions to push and pull your own arbitrary values to the stack, to use it as temporary storage or a communication mechanism.
 One common example would be in s "SWAP(A,B)" routine: push the value of A to the stack, set a to the value of B, and set B to the value on the top of the stack.
 Another is to add *parameters* to subroutines.
 In this scenario, you might want to, again, set up our SWAP code.
 In BASIC, you would have to make A and B program-wide variables, and then call the subroutine:
 ```